Refugee Resettlement during COVID-19 FAQ

 - Health screenings are still required and taking place.
 However, the timeline may vary in some locations and occur after the 30-day time period.
 Obtaining medical care for non-urgent issues will vary by location.
 For instance, in some locations it may not be possible to schedule in-person medical appointments, but there may be telehealth options available.
 Urgent medical care is still being addressed and refugees will be able to access prescriptions.

 - Testing for COVID-19 varies by location and may not be widely available.
-During the 14-day quarantine period, the local RA will stay in contact with refugees and provide guidance on monitoring for symptoms and any additional steps to take per CDC guidance.
+During the 14-day stay-at-home period, the local RA will stay in contact with refugees and provide guidance on monitoring for symptoms and any additional steps to take per CDC guidance.
 Some of the local RAs may also facilitate COVID-19 testing.
 For example, in one location, the agency partnered with the city department of public health to host a free testing day targeting refugees and immigrants, including providing interpretation.

 - Medicaid coverage has not changed under COVID-19 and reports from local RAs are that COVID-19 tests and, if necessary, treatment are covered.